siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Manual Testing
 The quiz was tested by users of various ages.
 Feedback was positive from those with knowledge of the genre.
-One user reported that the reposnse to user answer was too laggy so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
+One user reported that the reponse to the user click on the answer was too laggy so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.

 The following links were tested
 The play button on home page - links to quiz page